monero-project/monero/docs/CONTRIBUTING.md

 include this particular change.
 This helps create clean patches without any irrelevant changes. git diff will show you the changes in your tree. git diff --cached will show what is currently staged for commit.
-As you add hunks with git add -p, those hunks will "move" from the git diff output to the git diff --cached output, so you can see clearly what your commit is going to look like.
+As you add chunks with git add -p, those chunks will "move" from the git diff output to the git diff --cached output, so you can see clearly what your commit is going to look like.